If I won lotto, a decent amount of money, I would use that money to distribute free long term contraceptives.

 “What does birth control have anything to do with reducing global emissions?
 Everything, women around the world would say, because they know how closely linked reproductive health is to issues ranging from poverty and food security to climate change and beyond.”

 It goes on to say that 215Million (at least!) women are not using effective methods of or are unable to have access to contraption, even though they do not want to get pregnant.
 As a woman myself, I know that avoiding pregnancy – when for what ever reason you do not want to be pregnant – is a huge stress on your life when you are unable to secure effective contraception.
-It is not just about single women having sex; married women want to have sex, and certainly their partner will want to still have sex, but women may want to use the three year implant to space out the number of children they have.
+It is not just about single women having sex; married women want to have sex, and certainly their partner will want to still have sex, but women may want to use the three year implant for example, to space out the number of children they have.
 This will lighten the financial and health burden of too many children.
 She can also decide how many to have, perhaps three or four and then no more.
 Less women will die from pregnancy related complications, according to the article 287,000 currently die every year.
-This will therefore contribute to Millennium Development Goal 5; to reduce maternal mortality, as well as other Millennium Development Goals of eradicating extreme poverty and hungry, promoting gender equality and empower women, and also ensuring environmental sustainability.
+This will therefore contribute to reduce maternal mortality, as well as other SDGs of eradicating extreme poverty and hungry, promoting gender equality and empower women, and also ensuring environmental sustainability.

 If women can choose to have children later in life, they can continue their education, their career and be more financially stable when they do decide to have children.
 The more educated and financially stable they are when they have children, the more educated and healthy the children are likely to be.